How Blockbuster Economics Are Hurting The Movie Industry - One Size Doesn't Fit All!

 For both video and music, revenues from streaming are on the rise.

 Viewers can watch TV series anywhere, anytime, and they are too busy with the conversations created around them.
-Before binge watching, series like Lost gained an active and engaged following which would discuss each week’s episode.
-The trend continues for shows aired weekly, but expands to those made available all at once for binge watching.
+Before binge-watching, series like Lost gained an active and engaged following which would discuss each week’s episode.
+The trend continues for shows aired weekly but expands to those made available all at once for binge-watching.
 Social media teams for popular shows have mastered the art of starting conversations around them, linking these shows with current interest topics.
-Twitter and Facebook are on fire every time another character is killed on Games of Thrones.
-House of Cards made headlines announcing the premiere of a new season on the day of Trump’s inauguration.
+Twitter and Facebook are on fire every time another character is killed on Game of Thrones.
+House of Cards made headlines by announcing the premiere of a new season on the day of Trump’s inauguration.

 Viewers’ habits have shifted and they are more willing to wait until they can watch a movie at a smaller cost and on their own terms, while cinemas have to raise prices to keep running.

 There is also the threat piracy poses.
 A recent study by the EAC "A profile of current and future audiovisual consumers" showed that, of the total sample population, 55% had downloaded or streamed films illegally.
-What was also interesting was that in households that had home cinemas systems and a VOD subscription the rate of piracy jumped to 69%.
-The survey cited many factors for this behaviour but the most important were cost (50%), risk (37%), ease of access (31%) and availability (30%).
+What was also interesting was that in households that had home cinema systems and a VOD subscription, the rate of piracy jumped to 69%.
+The survey cited many factors for this behavior but the most important were cost (50%), risk (37%), ease of access (31%), and availability (30%).

-In discussions with a small sample set in the UK, regulations do seem to be curtailing the pirating behaviour.
-A common secondary response was services like Amazon, Netflix, SkyNOW.
+In discussions with a small sample set in the UK, regulations do seem to be curtailing the pirating behavior.
+A common secondary response was services like Amazon, Netflix, and SkyNOW.
 They are now stepping up as a more convenient way of accessing great content.
-This behaviour has only increased since these platforms have all started pumping out original shows an insight that was concurrent with this piece of research that shows users are switching to OTT services in favour of services like BitTorrent.
+This behavior has only increased since these platforms have all started pumping out original shows an insight that was concurrent with this piece of research that shows users are switching to OTT services in favor of services like BitTorrent.
 Netflix execs have previously claimed that piracy rates decline in countries after it launches - CEO Reed Hastings claimed BitTorrent usage in Canada dropped by 50% following the streaming service’s launch there.

-We looked at the status quo and how providing good options for access to content at all window stages may help minimise the effects of piracy- you can find the article here.
+We looked at the status quo and how providing good options for access to content at all window stages may help minimize the effects of piracy- you can find the article here.